sindresorhus/cli-spinners/readme.md

 */
 ```

-- `interval` is the intended time per frame, measured in milliseconds.
+- `interval` is the intended time per frame, in milliseconds.
-- `frames` is an array of frames included in this spinner.
+- `frames` is an array of frames to show for the spinner.

 ## Preview